lsphillips/eslint-config-protect-me-from-my-stupidity/README.md

 - Updating an existing rule that will result in ESLint reporting more errors.
 - Adding a new rule.
-- Updating an existing plugin to a new major or minor version.

 ### Major release

 - Removing support for an old version of ESLint.
-- Adding a new plugin.
+- Adding support for a new plugin.
-- Removing an existing plugin.
+- Removing support for an old version of an existing plugin.

 **Note:** It is advised that you only take patch versions using [tilde ranges](https://docs.npmjs.com/misc/semver#tilde-ranges-123-12-1).